-The <br> tag defines a line break.
-Unlike the <p> tag that defines the paragraph, an empty indent is not added before the line.
+The HTML <br> tag defines a line break.
+Unlike the <p> tag defining a paragraph, an empty indent is not added before the line.

 Not used in HTML5.

 |all||Reverses the flow around the element from the right and left edges at the same time.|

 |left||Reverses the flow from the left side of the element placed after the <br> tag.|

 |none||Cancels the action of an attribute.|